Sunday, July 17, 2016

 Surprisingly, Delta Airlines was more affordable than JetBlue, so we chose it.
 For the last 20 years, the "legacy" airlines of the USA remain far behind foreign ones, in terms of service, comfort, efficiency, and fleets.

-Just as we left my apartment, Delta texted Lewis to say that La Guardia was falling behind schedule in flight departures.
-(NOT because its neglectedly too small for the ever-growing quantity of flights OR because of its antiquated air traffic control equipment from the 1970s).
-Instead, the official reason was due to the weather: an act of God.
+Just as we left my apartment, Delta texted Lewis to say that La Guardia Airport was falling behind schedule in flight departures.
+The usual reasons are because its neglected size is inadequate for the ever-growing quantity of flights, and its antiquated air traffic control equipment from the 1970s).
+However, that day, the official reason was due to the weather: "an act of God".
 American airports and airlines love blaming their incompetence on the weather.
 A mere drizzle is used to absolve them of blame about their behind-schedule operations that chronically plaque the nation--especially NYC.
 When poorly maintained infrastructure finally crumbles (because tax money was syphoned away), they blame it on the weather/storms.
 By blaming "an act of God", nobody is accountable or responsible for it.

 In truth, the weather in New York was as picture-perfect as it was in Florida.
 La Guardia claimed that they were backed up because of rain falling in Virginia.
 All the flights--across the nation--that needed to arrive in La Guardia were delayed... as usual.
 (It's amazing how so many other airports are impacted by delays routinely happening at La Guardia.
 It's a testament to the powerful resources of the corrupt Port Authority to resist fixing the problem for 40 years.
 Too bad they don't use those resources to make it the nation's best airport, instead of pocketing the revenue).